 Hamlet (who is played by the dynamic Octavio) uses a time machine to go back and save everyone from dying, somehow hooking up with Jesus (played by Dana) along the way.

-Play opens with the song, Raped in the Face, a favorite line of Dana’s on how he feels most of the time.
+Play opens with the song, Raped in the Face, a favorite line of Dana’s on how Life is treating him most of the time.
 Then the boppy blasphemy of the title song, Rock Me, Sexy Jesus, where just the sight of Coogan as dancing Jesus in tight blue jeans and white wife-beater is enough to turn any Catholic Hindu… with numerous references to Jesus’s tight Teen Mod Bod: “but he’s got a swimmer’s bod like nobody do…” and “the guy’s got lats that make me feel gay.”

 Coogan never says a word during this GREASE-like song and dance number, yet the moonwalking on water and The Crane as he “kicks Satan’s ass” is priceless.